Common Clogged Sewer Line Causes and Fixes

-How to Handle that Main Sewer Line that Just Keeps Clogging
+How to Fix a Main Sewer Line Clog

 Does your drain keep clogging?
 Some clogs are easy DIY fixes with some gloves and a plunger.
 Other clogs return again and again like they were created specifically to aggravate you.
 Unfortunately, recurring main drain clogs can happen in every home and are likely the cause of a sewer line backup.
 All plumbing pipes in your home are connected to the main sewer line, which can become clogged due to improper care and maintenance.
 If you have a persistent clog in your main drain, it’s best to call Benjamin Franklin Plumbing and let a certified technician perform a professional blocked drain repair for your home in Princess Anne, Berlin, Salisbury, Ocean City, or another nearby area in Maryland.

 What Are the Common Causes of a Clogged Sewer Line?

 When your main drain or sewer line is clogged, there are some common reasons this may be happening:

 - Sagging, cracked, broken, or otherwise damaged sewer pipes

 - Tree roots that penetrate the sewer line and prevent sewage from being drained properly